-1. Include written standards for providing ESG assistance (may include as attachment) The Department of Housing & Community Development is the administering agency of the ESG program.
-The Department of Housing & Community Development subcontracts with the Prince George's County Department of Social Services who serves as the Continuum of Care Lead for the County to implement the ESG program.
+1. Include written standards for providing ESG assistance (may include as attachment) the Department of Housing & Community Development is the administering agency of the ESG program.
+The Department of Housing & Community Development subcontracts with the Prince George's County Department of Social Services to implement the ESG program.